SHwaier/SHwaier/README.md

 ## Saymon Hwaier, aka Unknown159
 - 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning Tailwind CSS
-- 👯 I’m would love to collaborate with others that enjoy creating unforgettable experiences through lines of code
+- 👯 I would love to collaborate with others that have the same passion as me with creating immersive experiences through lines of code
 - 📫 How to reach me: <a href="mailto:simonayad30@gmail.com"> simonayad30@gmail.com <a/>
 - ⚡ Fun fact: I love visiting coffee shops all over the city